-In addition to the tests, group report and final exam, there is a research participation requirement, as follows: Business 2257 students are required to participate in one research credit hour at the Ivey Behavioural Research Lab.
+In addition to the tests, group report and final exam, there is a research participation requirement, as follows: Business 2257 students are required to participate in two research credit hours at the Ivey Behavioural Lab (IBL).
 This research participation requirement is intended to provide students with firsthand knowledge of how business research is conducted.
 By participating in studies, students will gain insight into one of the most important ways we learn about topics related to marketing, organizational behavior, entrepreneurship, etc. For example, research might be conducted to find out how you respond to advertising or how you negotiate in the workplace.
 The generous help of past students has contributed to the reputation of the Ivey Business School as an important source of business research in Canada.

-To organize these research studies, we use a subscription to the online booking system called SONA and you will be sent information about how to sign in to the system and receive your unique anonymous SONA ID code when the term starts.
-You'll be asked to produce this SONA ID at every study you attend so it's a good idea to have it on hand when you show up to your appointment (e.g., a screen shot on your mobile phone).
+To organize these research studies, we use a subscription to the online booking system called SONA and you will be sent information about how to sign in to the system and receive your unique five digit SONA Identity Code when the term starts.
+You'll be asked to produce this SONA Identity Code at every study you attend so it's a good idea to have it on hand when you show up to your appointment (e.g., a screen shot on your mobile phone).
 The SONA system is online here: https://uwostudent.sona-systems.com.
-Mass emails are sent out from SONA when new studies and times are added but you are also advised to check the SONA website regularly for newly available spots.
-If you are not receiving these emails please check your junk or spam folder.

 A research credit by lab participation is a commitment of 60 minutes of your time.
 Studies are either half credit (0.5 credit requiring 30 minutes at most) or full credit (1.0 credit requiring between 30 and 60 minutes).
 All information about what is involved in a study, including if a study is 0.5 credit or 1.0 credit, will be in the advertisement on SONA.
-Research credits from lab participation must be completed by April 5, 2021.
-The Ivey Behavioural Research Lab is open for student credits from September 9, 2020 to April 5, 2021 and is open whenever classes are in session with studies typically running between 9am and 5pm.
+Research credits from lab participation must be completed by April 8, 2024, 5pm.
+The IBL is open for student credits from September 11, 2023 to April 8, 2024 and is open whenever classes are in session with studies typically running between 9am and 5pm.